Curious-Chronicles/garden/02-Byte Chronicles/BC9-Databases/BC92-SQL/BC923-8 Week SQL Challenge 3rd Week.md

 ```

 What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
+- Only churn with 1 customer was present at the specify date.
 ```sql
 SELECT p.plan_name, COUNT(*) AS count
 FROM foodie_fi.subscriptions AS s